t3hmun/Iosevka/README.md

 docker run -it --rm -v $pwd/dist:/build/dist iosevka_builder
 ```

-Finally trigger the build you want.
+Finally trigger the build you want (this is what the main Iosevka readme instructs):

 ```bash
 npm run build -- contents::mun
 ```

+The build is rather large, watch the output fly past.
+Afterwards you and type `exit` to leave the containter.

+Reap your reward from the `./dist` folder.